int128/kustomtree/README.md

 ```
 .
 ├── deployment
-│   └── helloworld.yaml
+│   └── hello-world.yaml
 ├── service
+│   └── hello-world.yaml
+├── ingress
-│   └── helloworld.yaml
+│   └── hello-world.yaml
 └── kustomization.yaml
 ```

 It will perform the following steps.

 1. Find `kustomization.yaml`.
-1. Find its dependencies such as `resources` and `patchesStrategicMerge`.
+1. Find manifest files in `resources` and `patchesStrategicMerge`.
-1. Rename the dependencies to `KIND/NAME.yaml`.
+1. Rename the manifest files to `KIND/NAME.yaml`.
+   If filename contains a placeholder (e.g. `-${FOO}`), it will be removed.

 ## Getting Started